vapor/docs/docs/advanced/request.md

 }
 ```

 It is the main window into the rest of Vapor's functionality.
 It contains APIs for the [request body](../basics/content.md), [query parameters](../basics/content.md#query), [logger](../basics/logging.md), [HTTP client](../basics/client.md), and more.
 Accessing this functionality through the request keeps computation on the correct event loop and allows it to be mocked for testing.
+You can even add your own services to the `Request` with extensions.

 The full API documentation for `Request` can be found [here](https://api.vapor.codes/vapor/documentation/vapor/request).